 Follow the below steps to Create the Azure Cognitive Services Speech API using Azure Portal.

-Then, search for the Speech and then click on the search result Speech under the Marketplace as highlighted below.
+2. Then, search for the Speech and click on the search result Speech under the Marketplace as highlighted below.

-On the Create window, You need to Provide the below details.
+3. On the Create window, You need to provide the below details.

-- Name: You need to provide a name for the Azure Cognitive Services Speech API.
+• Name: You must provide a name for the Azure Cognitive Services Speech API.

-- Location: You need to provide a location for the Speech Azure Cognitive Services.
+• Location: You must provide a location for the Speech Azure Cognitive Services.

-- Pricing tier: Choose the Pricing tier as Free F0. which is free and can be used for the demo purpose and you can click on the view full pricing details link to check out all the price details and you can select one based on your requirement.
+• Pricing tier: Choose the Pricing tier as Free F0. which is free and can be used for the demo.
+You can click the view full pricing details link to check out all the price details and select one based on your requirements.

-- Resource group: You can select your existing resource group or you can create a new one by clicking on the Create new link if you don’t have any existing Resource Group.
+• Resource group: You can select your existing resource group or create a new one by clicking on the Create new link if you don’t have any existing Resource Group.

-Once you have provided all the above options, finally, you can click on the Create button to create the Speech Azure Cognitive Service.
+Once you have provided all the above options, click the Create button to create the Speech Azure Cognitive Service.

-On the below screen, click on the Go to resource button to navigate to the Speech Azure Cognitive Service that you have created.
+On the below screen, click the Go to resource button to navigate to the Speech Azure Cognitive Service you created.

-Now you can able to see the Cognitive Service that you have created just now.
-Click on the Overview tab On the Cognitive Service page, You can able to see the location for the Speech Cognitive Service page.
+Now you can see the Cognitive Service you have created just now.
+Click on the Overview tab.
+On the Cognitive Service page, You can see the location for the Speech Cognitive Service page.
 You can note down the location for the Speech Cognitive Service that we need to use in the code in the below steps.

 We need the key for the Speech Cognitive Service to use in our code.
 On the Cognitive Service page, click on the Keys and Endpoint link from the left navigation.
-Now you can able to see the Key 1 or Key 2 option, click on the copy button to copy the KEY 1 to the clipboard as highlighted below.
+Now, you can see the Key 1 or Key 2 option.
+Click the copy button to copy the KEY 1 to the clipboard as highlighted below.
 The key value we will have to use in the code.

-If you don’t want the old key, you can click on the ReGenerate Key1 or ReGenerate Key2 button to generate a new key.
-If you want the Key values, you can click on the Show Keys button.
+If you don’t want the old key, click on the ReGenerate Key1 or ReGenerate Key2 button to generate a new key.
+If you want the Key values, click the Show Keys button.

-Now we are done with our first step of the development activity.
-The next step is we will create a console application and add the C# code to convert the Speech to text and text to Speech using Visual Studio 2019.
+Now, we are done with our first step of the development activity.
+The next step is to create a console application and add the C# code to convert the Speech to text and text to Speech using Visual Studio 2019.
 Let’s create a console application.

 Create a console application using Visual Studio 2019

-Open the Visual studio 2019 from your local machine and click on the Create a New Project button on the get started window.
+Open Visual Studio 2019 from your local machine and click the Create a New Project button in the Get Started window.

-Choose the Project template as Console App (.NET Framework) and then click on the Next button.
+Choose the Project template as Console App (.NET Framework) and click the Next button.

 Provide the below details on the Configure your new project window